Mystical Fine Art

 The selected favorites are only stored in your browser's memory: you can clear your selections simply by closing your browser tab.

 By clicking on any of the images within an art catalog you enter a page where you can easily navigate through all images within that catalog.
-On this page, the onscreen arrows and can be used to cycle through images within that catalog.
-Alternatively, you can navigate using your keyboard by pressing the [left arrow] or [right arrow] keys respectively.
+On this page, the onscreen arrows and

 The breadcrumb trail at the top of the page allows to quickly jump up one or two levels, or go back to the home page.